strongbox/strongbox-docs/Cron-Tasks.md

 // TODO: Explain the process of creating a new cron job

-// TODO: Explain how to define the cron variables/properties
+// TODO: Explain how to define the cron variables/properties when implementing a new cron task

 # See Also
 * [[Maven Metadata]]